-In Norse mythology, Bifröst is the rainbow bridge that connects Asgard (home of the gods) with Midgard (home of humans).
-Bifröst has three colors and it is so big that it can be seen in all of the nine realms.
+In Norse mythology, Bifröst is the rainbow bridge that connects Asgard (home of the gods) with Midgard (home of mankind).
+Bifröst consists of three colors and it is so big that it can be seen in all of the nine realms.

 In Old Norse, bifask means to “tremble”, and röst means “mile”.
 Which would mean that if it were spelled Bifröst the name of the rainbow bridge could be translated into “the trembling mile”.
 However, if it is spelled “Bilröst” as it is in the Poetic Edda, it could be translated into “the blinking mile” or “the winking mile”.